Robert E. Lee on Monument Avenue in Richmond

 Robert E. Lee faced south after the statue was placed on its pedestal in 1890

-The Robert E. Lee on Monument Avenue in Richmond is at the intersection of Monument Avenue and Allen Avenue.
+The Robert E. Lee on Monument Avenue in Richmond was located at the intersection of Monument Avenue and Allen Avenue.
 The Monument Avenue Commission circulated background material on it for a public forum in August, 2017:1

 Date Conceived: 1870 (upon Lee's death)